Sausalito Boardwalk (The Real Locations!)

-Insiders Tip: The term “Sausalito Boardwalk” is used by various sources to refer to three different places in Sausalito, only two of which have wooden sidewalks.
+Insiders Tip: Why do we say, “The Real Locations?”
+The term “Sausalito Boardwalk” is used by various sources to refer to three different places in Sausalito, only two of which actually have wooden sidewalks!

 - The boardwalk at the southern end of the Bridgeway Promenade, near the spot in Old Town where Sausalito was founded as a Mexican Rancho in 1838.
 This boardwalk functions as part of the Promenade, and was once used for a scene in a Rita Hayworth and Orson Welles film.

-The Northern Sausalito Boardwalk
+The Northern Boardwalk

-The Southern Sausalito Boardwalk
+The Southern Boardwalk

 The Boardwalk in Old Town (the violet bar on the map screenshot above) runs behind homes and the old Sally Stanford’s Valhalla Restaurant between the foot of the Bridgeway Promenade and the foot of Main St. It is famous for being the location of a scene with Orson Welles and Rita Hayworth in the 1947 film, The Lady from Shanghai.